cloudflare/pingora/docs/user_guide/internals.md

                                                 └─────────────────────┘
 ```

-Different functionality and helpers are provided at different layers in this representation.
+Different functionalities and helpers are provided at different layers in this representation.

 ```
 ┌─────────────┐        ┌──────────────────────────────────────┐